 - The offending party was informed of the breach.
 Before seeking the intervention of the court, the aggrieved party must inform the offending party of the breach.
 This should be done in writing, ideally.

 When an entity is sued for breach of contract, there are several defenses available:

 - The contract was signed under coercion or deception.
 The sued party might argue that he was coerced or deceived into signing the contract against his will.
 Some entities claim that the other party to the contract had undue influence on them.
 All of these defenses, if true, are grounds for a court to declare the contract unenforceable.

 - A mistake was made when signing.
 A party accused of breach of contract can claim that a mistake was made during the signing, voiding the contract.

 How Courts Solve Breach of Contract Lawsuits

 Courts have a number of options in dealing with proven breach of contract violations:

 - Issuing court orders.
 The court may give an order obligating the party that breached the contract to fulfill its side of the contract.
 This is normally the case for minor or partial contract violations.

 - Awarding damages.
 The contract may award monetary damages to the aggrieved party.
 Courts can award general damages, punitive damages, and nominal damages depending on the circumstances of the lawsuit.

 If you need help with contract law, including breach of contract issues, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.